 - 1/3 pound cheese = 1 1/2 cups grated

 - 1/2 pound cheese = 2 cups grated

-This conversion works for most cheeses, including Bleu cheese and Feta, which are normally crumbled, not grated or cubed.
 Parmesan cheese, however, is slightly different.
 One pound of this cheese equals about 4 1/2 cups grated which makes 1/4 pound come out to about 1 1/4 cups grated.
 The same goes for cheeses of similar texture, like Pecorino.

 If you are measuring by weight, remember that coarsely grated cheese is much heavier than finely grated cheese.
 In other words, 1 cup of coarsely grated cheese will contain less cheese than 1 cup of finely grated cheese.
 Most well-written recipes will specify what grating size is used.

 No Need to be Exact

 Don't worry too much about having the exact amount of cheese in recipes calling for cup (volume) measurements—a little more or less is not going to make much of a difference.
 If you only had 7 ounces of cheese, it probably wouldn't negatively affect the overall outcome of a recipe calling for 1 cup (8 ounces) of shredded cheese.

 But when in doubt, always buy more than you think you'll need.

 Although it seems obvious and convenient to grab a bag of shredded cheese at the supermarket, grating your own is not as difficult or time-consuming as you might think.
 Besides, it's likely that you're paying more for grated cheese compared to the whole wedge, and that the pre-packaged shredded cheese includes additives to keep it from clumping together and becoming moldy.

 A little extra effort can save you money and additives in your food.